indika/blog/_posts/2013-10-25-cooking-with-chef.md

-Stasis is bad.
-There is nothing agile about statis.
+Stasis is unstable.
+There is nothing agile about stasis.
 When a component falls into statis, I'll let it be, and it'll carry on doing what it does.
 Until it breaks, that is, and then development comes to a halt until it is fixed.